haml/haml/README.md

 Haml's attribute parser is not so good.
 For example, raises syntax error for `%a{ b: '}' }`.
-Hamlit's attribute parser is implemented with Ripper, which is an official lexer for Ruby, so it can able to parse such an attribute.
+Hamlit's attribute parser is implemented with Ripper, which is an official lexer for Ruby, so it is able to parse such an attribute.

 ### Passing haml-spec